-Main Walk: 16 km (10.0 miles); 13¼ to 17 km with variations.
-Up to four hours 20 minutes walking time.
+Main Walk: 17 km (10.6 miles).
+Four hours 20 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 8 hours.

 The Main Walk starts along the North Downs Way and soon reaches Gatton Park, which was landscaped by Lancelot “Capability” Brown.
 A choice of routes through this attractive parkland ends with a steady climb through woods to a popular viewpoint at Reigate Hill and the chance for a mid-morning snack.

-The fine views continue as you progress along the North Downs ridge, where Reigate Fort is a reminder that these hills were once seen as a defensive line protecting the capital.
+The fine views continue as you progress along the North Downs ridge, where Reigate Fort is a reminder that this was once seen as a defensive line protecting the capital.
 At the end of this section the open expanse of Colley Hill would make a good picnic spot.
-A little further on you cross the motorway to the suggested lunchtime pub in the isolated village of Mogador.
+A little further on you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.

 The public footpaths across the racecourse used to be kept open even on race days, but in 2016 there were prominent notices saying that the crossings are now closed for events (and for several hours before and after).
 Sadly, it is no longer possible to do the full walk on Derby Day.

 If you are late starting the Main Walk, the morning short cut described in the text would give you a chance to catch up.
 You could also take a shorter ending from Langley Vale to Tattenham Corner station, bypassing the Grandstand (as in the original version of the Main Walk).